-A conventional kindling fire with paper under finely split wood.
+A conventional kindling fire.

 DO NOT LEAVE THE FIREPLACE UNATTENDED WHEN THE DOOR IS SLIGHTLY OPENED.
 ALWAYS CLOSE AND LATCH THE DOOR AFTER THE FIRE IGNITES.

 After the kindling fire has mostly burned, you can add standard firewood pieces until you have a fire of the right size for the conditions.